himanshuRepo/Feature-selection-using-GSA/README.md

 # Feature-selection-using-GSA
-Python code for feature selection using gravitational search algorithm (GSA) on the IRIS dataset.
+Python code for feature selection using gravitational search algorithm (GSA) and support vector machine (SVM) on the IRIS dataset.

 ## To run:
 - python optimizer.py